Structure computation and discrete logarithms in finite abelian p-groups: Computing discrete logarithms

 We recall a theorem of Yao. \begin{theorem}[Yao\footnote{Pippenger gives a better bound for large $w$, but not necessarily an online algorithm \cite{Bernstein:Pippenger,Pippenger:PowersPrelim}.}] There is an online algorithm that, given $\gamma\in G$ and any input sequence of positive integers $e_1,\ldots,e_w$, outputs $\gamma^{e_1},\ldots,\gamma^{e_w}$ using at most

-multiplications, where $E=\max_i\{e_i\}$ and $c\le 2$ is a constant.\footnote{For large $E$, the constant $c$ approaches 1.} \end{theorem} The online algorithm in the theorem outputs $\gamma^{e_i}$ before receiving the input $e_{i+1}$.
-If we set $n=\lg{E}$, Yao's Theorem tells us that provided $w=O(\lg{n})$, we can perform $w$ exponentiations of a common base with $n$-bit exponents using just $O(n)$ multiplications, the same bound as when $w=1$.
+multiplications, where $E=\max_i\{e_i\}$ and $c\le 2$ is a constant.\footnote{As $E\to\infty$ the constant $c$ can be made arbitrarily close to 1.} \end{theorem} The online algorithm in the theorem outputs $\gamma^{e_i}$ before receiving the input $e_{i+1}$.
+If we set $n=\lg{E}$, Yao's Theorem tells us that, provided $w=O(\lg{n})$, we can perform $w$ exponentiations of a common base with $n$-bit exponents using just $O(n)$ multiplications, the same bound as when $w=1$.
 There are several algorithms that achieve Yao's bound \cite{Bernstein:Pippenger,BGMW:FastExponentiation,Gordon:Survey,Lim:Exponentiation,Menezes:Handbook}, and they typically require storage for $O(n/\lg{n})$ group elements.